 Your student transcript lists courses in which you are enrolled each term.
 This is your permanent, cumulative record of enrollment and grades.
-Courses dropped prior to the fourth week are not recorded.
-Honor Roll, Dean's List, and Phi Theta Kappa are also noted on your transcript.
+Dean's List, and Phi Theta Kappa are also noted on your transcript.

-You may obtain a transcript by submitting a written request to the Student Services Welcome Center.
-Your transcript will not be issued if you have defaulted on a student loan or have financial obligations to the College including college-owned equipment, supplies or library books or materials.
+You may obtain a transcript by submitting a Transcript Request Form to the Student Services Welcome Center.
+Your transcript will not be issued if you have defaulted on a student loan or have financial obligations to the College including collegeowned equipment, supplies or library books or materials.